-It is focusing on conserving and improving birds’ habitats to prevent them from endangered.
-Apart from launching innovative programs, BirdLife South Africa produces its own magazine, “African BirdLife,” to promote its mission of protecting birds.
+- It focuses on conserving and improving birds’ habitats to prevent them from being endangered.
+Apart from launching innovative programs, BirdLife South Africa produces its magazine, “African BirdLife,” to promote its protecting birds.

 11.The Children’s Organization of Southeast Asia (COSA)

 COSA is a non-profit organization committed to stopping human trafficking and child exploitation by equipping them with education.

 - Founded in 2006, the Thailand-based organization is operated by Mickey Choothesa.
 It works directly with communities who traffic their children to them, aware of the importance of education.

 - COSA has initiated various programs, including Medical Outreach and Social Aid In Communities (MOSAIC) and Providing Access to School and Safety(PASS), to ensure free medical and transportation services to children living in high-risk communities.

 Global Literacy Project (GLP) is a non-profit organization devoted to eliminating poverty from the world by empowering people through education.